HamedHaddadi/readet/README.md

 # readet
 readet is a package developed using _LangChain_ for perusing scientific and technical literature.
 But all tools are applicable to any context. </br>
-Eventhough this package has several tools, including multi-agent systems, but the current modules are used more frequently: </br>
+Eventhough several functionalities are included in this package, such as multi-agent systems, these modules are used more frequently: </br>
 ➡️ summarizers that are used to summarize a text, mostly pdf files. </br>
 ➡️ RAGs or Retrieval Augmented Generation tools which can be used to ask questions about a document. </br>
 ➡️ prebuilt agents that are used to download papers and patents in bulk. </br>